austinauyeung/C9/README.md

 A standard cursor is included for actions requiring more precision and for those who strictly prefer a traditional pointer.

 The following options can be configured:
-- Standard cursor activation key
+- Standard cursor internal activation key
 - Control scheme
   - Standard: D-pad moves, numpad scrolls
   - Swapped: D-pad scrolls, numpad moves
-  - Toggle: D-pad scrolls and moves (toggle using activation key)
+  - D-pad: D-pad moves and scrolls
+  - Numpad: Numpad moves and scrolls
 - Enable cursor wrap around
 - Cursor speed
 - Cursor acceleration: accelerated cursor speed when held